rmcgibbo/webstat/README.md

   the command line, so that it can be deployed easily with [fabric](http://docs.fabfile.org/en/1.5/).
 - put the client and server code together in a single package.
+- it would be really nice to be able to see the state of the queue -- which jobs are queued, what priority they have, etc. Be able to live-filter that to only show a specific username or job name.
+Be able to get details about the job.
+This requires thinking a little harder about the routes and the API the server is providing.